johnthagen/python-blueprint/README.md

 checkers. [mypy's documentation](https://mypy.readthedocs.io/en/stable/installed_packages.html)
 provides further examples on how to do this as well.

-`mypy` looks for the existence of a file named `py.typed` in the root of the installed package to indicate that inline type hints should be checked.
+Mypy looks for the existence of a file named `py.typed` in the root of the installed package to indicate that inline type hints should be checked.

 ## Licensing